NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 Thank you thomast1906 for creating this amazing guide :)

-Technologies used

-- Azure
-- GitHub
-- Python
-- Terraform
-- Dockter
-- Kubernetes
-- CI/CD
-- Automated Testing
+Technologies consists: Azure, GitHub, Python, Terraform, Dockter , Kubernetes, CI/CD and Automated Testing

 I did this by doing the following